DCS-training/TopicModellingBert/README.md

 # Topic Modelling with Bert

-This is a repository for the "opic Modelling with Bert" course provided by Xan Cochran for the CDCS and based on material created by Pedro Jacobetty.
+This is a repository for the "Topic Modelling with Bert" course provided by Xan Cochran for the CDCS and based on material created by Pedro Jacobetty.
 Within this repository you are going to find all the material needed to attend this two-classes course once it will be ready.
-You are going to find a .pdf with the slides and a notebook file that we suggest you to run via Google Colab
+The notebook for the class is already uploaded (for which we suggest you to run via Google Colab), and the slides will be added shortly.

 ## Schedule